A Paris shopping excursion is a fundamental part of a Parisian vacation

 Whenever we are in Paris we pick a shop or a bakery or a café we have heard about and try to find it, not by the most obvious means.
 We walk, take the metro a stop or three early and definitely don’t Uber or cab it.
 You miss too much.
 In fact, we might not ever get to the destination.
 We were headed to a Champagne tasting, arrived too late, and stumbled upon a fantastic tapas place.

 Thinking about finding that odd little trinket or small painting or print?
 You will love St. Germain and the Marais for hole in-the-wall shops that have been there for decades.
+Locals rely on finding a perfect little dress in their small boutiques.

-Other Paris shopping ideas:
+Other Paris shopping ideas

 –right around the Louvre are marvelous, and expensive, antique and jewelry shops